MrZackrox/AAD117/Journal.md

 ![H and A Monogram](http://turbo.designwoop.com/uploads/2011/10/h-a-monogram.png)

-I was paddling out in the ocean that is the Internet and I unexpectedly caught a massive wave and I was taken for a wild ride, sorwing to the highest hights.
+I was paddling out in the ocean that is the Internet and I unexpectedly caught a massive wave and I was taken for a wild ride, soaring to the highest hights.
 On this enternal wave I found a lot of really nice monograms that I just need to write about.

 Below you can see one of the first that caught my eye.
 Get it?
 I just like how simple it was but it still had so much impact.
 What added to this impact was the verying colour scheme that they could apply to it.
 I really like the bottom right one as they added colours to the dots that make up the eye.
 I can see this logo moving ever so slightly back and forth to give a nice effect on there webpage.
 The guy who made this is called [Tavish Calico](https://dribbble.com/tavcalico) and even he has a really nice monogram.

 ![Focus Logo](https://d13yacurqjgara.cloudfront.net/users/34075/screenshots/1416531/focus-logo_1x.jpg)

+I then found this and the reason I like it so much is that I didn't fully understand what was going on in the first look.
+I took me a few second to see that there is a hidden '9' in the illustration of the man.
+Now if that isn't amazing I don't know what is.

 ![H and A Monogram](http://logopond.com/logos/2655867757a9479ad90a0cb2237e2b0c.png)

+When the wave was coming to an end I found this last one.
+I just love the use of white space to make up the fox.
+This agin took me a second to actually see and sometimes is you focus on a different part you cant see it at all.
+At the start I thought that it was a women not a fox and I still feel that it is sort of meant to look like a women.
+Then the colour is just simple orange as a foxs main colour is orange.

 ![H and A Monogram](https://d13yacurqjgara.cloudfront.net/users/47145/screenshots/1698642/189.gif)